DecentralizedDerivatives/membership/README.md

 ## Deployment

 1. Heroku will auto deploy from Master after commit-push.
+Heroku is particular about the order of deployment process.
+Leave the postinstall, build, and start scripts alone unless you're sure.